qiboteam/qibosoq/doc/source/getting-started/communication.rst

 operation_code
 --------------

-The operation code can be an int from 1 to 3, but it is better to initially have it as a ``qibosoq.components.base.OperationCode`` instance.
+The operation code can be an int from 1 to 3, but it is better to initially have it as a :class:`qibosoq.components.base.OperationCode` instance.
 Therefore, it can assume three different values:

 #.
 EXECUTE_PULSE_SEQUENCE: to execute an arbitrary pulse sequence (with a ``AveragerQickProgram``) and a standard integrated acquisition